RE Engine

 RE Engine, also known as Reach for the Moon Engine, is a proprietary video game engine created by Capcom.
-It was originally designed for Resident Evil 7: Biohazard (2017) and would subsequently be used to develop its sequels Resident Evil Village (2021) and Resident Evil Requiem (2026), in addition to the remakes of Resident Evil 2 (2019), Resident Evil 3 (2020) and Resident Evil 4 (2023).
-The RE Engine has since become the engine that has powered the majority of Capcom's tentpole releases on console and PC, such as Devil May Cry 5 (2019), Monster Hunter Rise (2021), Street Fighter 6 (2023), Dragon's Dogma 2, Kunitsu-Gami: Path of the Goddess (both 2024) and Monster Hunter Wilds (2025), among other titles.
-The engine is a successor to Capcom's MT Framework.
+It was designed as a successor to MT Framework in the mid-2010s during the development of Resident Evil 7: Biohazard.
+The engine would subsequently be used to develop its sequels Resident Evil Village and Requiem, in addition to the remakes of Resident Evil 2, Resident Evil 3, Resident Evil 4 and the upcoming Resident Evil Veronica.
+It has also been used in Capcom's Devil May Cry 5, Monster Hunter Rise, Street Fighter 6, Dragon's Dogma 2, Monster Hunter Wilds, and Pragmata.